-3. The biblical writers are not concerned always to speak in terms of the strictest scientific accuracy, but phenomenally, that is, in accordance, quite legitimately, with the appearance of things to the ordinary observer.
-"It would have been lost time for David to have attempted to teach the secrets of astronomy to the rude and unlearned" comments Calvin on Ps 19:4; "and therefore he reckoned it sufficient to speak in a homely style, that he might reprove the whole world of ingratitude, if, in beholding the sun, they are not taught the fear and the knowledge of God . . .
-He does not here discourse scientifically (as he might have done, had he spoken among philosophers) concerning the entire revolution which the sun performs, but, accommodating himself to the rudest and dullest, he confines himself to the ordinary appearances presented to the eye."
-And with reference to Ps 136:7 he writes: "Moses calls the sun and moon the two great lights, and there is little doubt that the Psalmist here borrows the same phraseology.
+3 The biblical writers are not concerned always to speak in terms of the strictest scientific accuracy, but phenomenally, that is, in accordance with the appearance of things to the ordinary observer.
+Their primary concern is the establishment of religious truth:

+It would have been lost time for David to have attempted to tcach the secrets of astronomy to the rude and unlearned, [comments Calvin on Psalm 19:4] and therefore he reckoned it sufficient to speak in a homely style, that he might reprove the whole world of ingratitude, if, in beholding the sun, they are not taught the fear and the knowledge of God...
+He does not here discourse scientifically (as he might have done, had he spoken among philosophers) concerning the entire revolution which the sun performs, but, accommodating himself to the rudest and dullest, he confines himself to the ordinary appearances presented to the eye.

+And with reference to Psalm 136:7, he writes:

+Moses calls the sun and moon the two great lights, and there is little doubt that the Psalmist here borrows the same phraseology.
 What is immediately added about the stars is, as it were, accessory to the others.
 It is true that the other planets are larger than the moon, but it is stated as second in order on account of its visible effects.
-The Holy Spirit had no intention to teach astronomy; and, in proposing instruction meant to be common to the simplest and most uneducated persons, he made use by Moses and the other prophets of popular language, that none might shelter himself under the pretext of obscurity . . .
-Accordingly, as Saturn though bigger than the moon is not so to the eye owing to his greater distance, the Holy Spirit would rather speak childishly than unintelligibly to the humble and unlearned."
-(See also comments on Gen 1:13ff; Ps 148:3; Jer 31:35.)
-I should wish to emphasize, however, that a description which is phenomenal, from the point of view of the observer, naive though it may seem to the astronomer, is neither unscientific nor untrue.
+The Holy Spirit had no intention to teach astronomy; and, in proposing instruction meant to be common to the simplest and most uneducated persons, he made use by Moses and the other prophets of popular language, that none might shelter himself under the pretext of obscurity...
+Accordingly, as Saturn though bigger than the moon is not so to the eye owing to his greater distance, the Holy Spirit would rather speak childishly than unintelligibly to the humble and unlearned.

-4. Nor are the biblical authors always concerned to set down things in precise chronological sequence.
-Thus Calvin observes, in his commentary on Ps 51:9, that "in Scripture, it is well known, things are not always stated according to the strict order of time in which they occurred."
-This is illustrated, for example, in the difference between Matthew's and Luke's accounts of the sequence of our Lord's temptations in the wilderness.
+4 Nor are the biblical authors always concerned to set down things in precise chronological sequence.
+Thus Calvin observes, in his commentary on Psalm 51:9, that 'in Scripture, it is well known, things are not always stated according to the strict order of time in which they occurred'.
+This is illustrated, for example, in the discrepancy in Matthew's and Luke's accounts of the sequence of our Lord's temptations in the wilderness.
 Both cannot be correct.
-But the precise sequence is of no religious significance, and is immaterial to the spiritual teaching which the records are designed to convey (cf. Heb 2:18, 4:15).
-"It is not of great importance," says Calvin, commenting on Matt 4:5, "that Luke's narrative makes that temptation to be the second which Matthew places as the third: for it was not the intention of the Evangelists to arrange the history in such a manner, as to preserve, on all occasions, the exact order of time, but to draw up an abridged narrative of the events, so as to present, as in a mirror or picture, those things which are most necessary to be known concerning Christ.
-Let it suffice for us to know, that Christ was tempted in three ways.
-The question which of these contests was the second, and which the third, need not give us much trouble or uneasiness."
-(See also comments on Matt 13:12 and 16.)
+But the precise sequence is of no religious significance, and is immaterial to the spiritual teaching which the records are designed to convey.

+It is not of great importance [says Calvin, commenting on Matthew 4:5] that Luke's narrative makes that temptation to be second which Matthew places as the third: for it was not the intention of the Evangelists to arrange the history in such a manner as to preserve, on all occasions, the exact order of time, but to draw up an abridged narrative of the events, so as to present, as in a mirror or picture, those things which are most necessary to be known concerning Christ.
+Let it suffice for us to know that Christ was the second and which the third need not give us much trouble or uneasiness.